Jikke/Mietelause_generaattori/documentation/week1.md

 # Week 1 report
 ## Tasks done
-I chose the topic of my project.
+I chose the topic for my project.
 This week's main task has been familiarizing myself to Markov chains using articles and videos found on the internet. \
 I created this GitHub repository and connected both local repositories on my student laptop (fuksiläppäri) and home PC to it.

 ## What I learned